Biosystems-Analytics-Lab/shellcast/docs/DEVELOPER.md

 - [Jinja](https://jinja.palletsprojects.com/en/2.11.x/) - Jinja is a templating language.
 It is used to build templates for the pages of the site.

 ## General Notes
-- This repository and the deployment on Google Cloud App Engine are not necessarily in sync with each other i.e. there is no automation pipeline set up that will automatically deploy new commits to App Engine.
+- The GitHub repository and the deployment on Google Cloud App Engine are not necessarily in sync with each other i.e. there is no automation pipeline set up that will automatically deploy new commits to App Engine.
 You must explicitly deploy to GAE by following the [Deploy the app to Google App Engine instructions](#deploy-the-app-to-google-app-engine).

 ## Development Environment Setup